 - Wear close fitting clothing and protective shoes with slip resistant soles. - Remove foreign objects from the machine and surrounding area. - As well, carry with you any protective clothing and personal safety devices that COULD be necessary through the day.
-Don't take chances. - You may need:
+Don't take chances. - · You may need:

 - o a hard hat.

-- protective glasses or goggles.
+- o protective glasses or goggles.

-- heavy gloves.
+- o heavy gloves.

-- respirator or filter mask.
+- o respirator or filter mask.

 - wet weather gear.

 - Protect against noise.
 Wear a suitable hearing protective device such as ear muffs or ear plugs to protect against objectionable or uncomfortable loud noises.

 - Follow all safety and operational instructions given in your Operator's Manuals.
-If you do not have a header manual, get one from your Dealer and read it thoroughly. - Never attempt to start the engine or operate the machine except from the Operator's seat. - Check the operation of all controls in a safe clear area before starting work.
+If you do not have a header manual, get one from your Dealer, and read it thoroughly. - Never attempt to start the engine or operate the machine except from the Operator's seat. - Check the operation of all controls in a safe clear area before starting work.

 - Check for excessive vibration and unusual noises.
 If there is any indication of trouble, shut down and inspect the machine.
 Follow proper shutdown procedure.
-Refer to Section 6.3.5.3 Shutdown. - Operate only in daylight or good artificial light.
+Refer to Section 6.3.4.3 Shutdown. - Operate only in daylight or good artificial light.

-6.3.2 BREAK-IN PERIOD
+6.3.2 Break-In Period

 The windrower is ready for normal operation.
 However there are several items to check and watch out for during the first 150 hours.
-In addition to the following, perform the items specified in to section 7.13.1 Break-In Inspections.
+In addition to the following, perform the items specified in Section 7.4.2 Break-In Inspections.